 All the facilities of Bowness-on-Windermere are on the doorstep and the not to be missed attractions include the hand-made chocolate shop and the wonderful walks along the Bowness promenade where the many cruise ships run down the Lake to Ambleside.

 Discover picturesque local strolls along footpaths bordering the site, including the Dales Way which runs by the golf club and Crook and Staveley and for the more adventurous walks across to Cartmel Fell.

 Further afield walk to Brant Fell which provides stunning views over Lake Windermere and its surrounding fells, including the Langdales and Crinkle Crags which offer some of the most outstanding challenges in this wonderful area.

 A lovingly holiday home ideal for family and friends to get away from it all and discover the endless delights of Lakeland.

-Five bedrooms: 1 x ground floor super king-size double, 2 x king-size doubles both with en-suite shower, basin and WC, 1 x ground floor twin, 1 x family room with 1 x super King (zip/link, can be twin on request) and 1 x single with en-suite shower, basin and WC.
+Five bedrooms: 1 x ground floor super king-size double, 2 x king-size doubles both with en-suite shower, basin and WC, 1 x ground floor twin, 1 x family room with 1 x super King and 2 x single or can be 4 singles (on request) with en-suite shower, basin and WC.
 Ground floor bathroom with bath, walk in Shower, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Utility.
 Sitting room with woodburning stove.
 Snug.

 About the location